AGOberprieler/allcopol/README.md

 ## Citation

 Lautenschlager, U., Wagner, F. & Oberprieler, C. AllCoPol: inferring allele co-ancestry in polyploids. *BMC Bioinformatics* 21, 441 (2020). https://doi.org/10.1186/s12859-020-03750-9

+When using the `allcopol` command, PhyloNet should be cited as well.